 Check out my list of must-have macrame supplies and my favorite places to buy them right here.

-It includes everything from cord, rope, and string, to hanging racks, storage solutions, the best scissors for fringe, and more!
-And you can feel confident knowing these macrame supplies are good quality and won’t let you down.
+It includes everything from cord, rope, and cotton strings, to hanging racks, storage solutions, the best scissors for fringe, and more!

 The most important supplies you’ll need right off the bat are:

-- sharp scissors
+• sharp scissors

-- something to hold your work
+• something to hold your work

-If you’re making a wall hanging, you’ll need a dowel, a stick, a metal pipe, or piece of driftwood to use as your hanger and starting point.
+If you’re making a wall hanging, you’ll need a dowel, a wooden stick, a metal pipe, or piece of driftwood to use as your hanger and starting point.

 No matter what you’re making, you’ll need rope and scissors.
 Sharp scissors are a total lifesaver when you start cutting fringe.
 These dressmaking scissors are my go to brand.